stuebingerb/KGraphQL/CONTRIBUTING.md

 # Contributing

-Thank you for contributing to KGraphQL!
+Thank you for considering contributing to KGraphQL!
-All contributions are welcome, feel free to open issues and PRs.
+All contributions are welcome, feel free to open issues and PRs or reach out via Slack.

 ## Getting Started

-To perform a local build you only need to have JDK 11 installed and invoke
+To perform a local build you only need to have a recent JDK installed and invoke

 ```bash
 ./gradlew build